Friday, 29 April 2011

 David Bellan

 Ran an English Radio Station from Jeddah.
 Returned to UK and worked on Radio 4 including Today and Start the Week.
 Also contributed to Radio 1’s Scene and Heard.
 Joined Radio 2 in 1974 as announcer/newsreader.
 Presenter Star Sound, Night Ride, Music to Midnight, You and the Night and the Music.
 Also presented The Lively Arts and Science in Action on the BBC World Service.
 Left in 1992.
-Now writes for The Oxford Times.
+In recent years wrote for the Oxford Times.

 Geoff Bennett

 Worked in commercial radio in Sydney before moving to UK.
 On Radio 2 between June 1979 and April 1981.
 Presenter of You and the Night and the Music.
 Worked on Thames TV and Blue Danube Radio in Vienna.
-Later on Australian Broadcasting Corporation for 18 years and presented Classic FM’s Weekend Life until July 2006
+Later on Australian Broadcasting Corporation for 18 years and presented Weekend Life on ABC Classic FM until July 2006.
+In retirement he helped lead overseas classical music tours.

 Colin Berry